awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 AWS services that send data to CloudWatch attach dimensions to each metric\.
 You can use dimensions to filter the results that CloudWatch returns\.
 For example, you can get statistics for a specific EC2 instance by specifying the `InstanceId` dimension when you search for metrics\.

 For metrics produced by certain AWS services, such as Amazon EC2, CloudWatch can aggregate data across dimensions\.
-For example, search for metrics in the `AWS/EC2` namespace but do not specify any dimensions, CloudWatch aggregates all data for the specified metric to create the statistic that you requested\.
+For example, if you search for metrics in the `AWS/EC2` namespace but do not specify any dimensions, CloudWatch aggregates all data for the specified metric to create the statistic that you requested\.
 CloudWatch does not aggregate across dimensions for your custom metrics\.

 ### Dimension Combinations<a name="dimension-combinations"></a>